SSRI > Boilerplates

 UH Mānoa has widely recognized strengths in tropical agriculture, tropical medicine, oceanography, astronomy, electrical engineering, volcanology, evolutionary biology, comparative philosophy, comparative religion, Hawaiian studies, Asian studies, Pacific Islands studies, and Asian and Pacific region public health.
 UH Mānoa offers instruction in more languages than any U.S. institution outside the Department of State.

-In the fall semester of 2015, 18,865 students were studying at UH Mānoa towards bachelor’s degrees in 100 different bachelor degree programs, 85 master’s degree programs, 58 doctorate programs and first professional degrees.
-Of this total, 13,689 were undergraduates and 5,176 were enrolled in graduate and/or professional degree programs such as architecture, law, and medicine.
-The self-reported racial/ethnic breakdown of the undergraduate students was: Black 226; American Indian or Alaska Native 43; Hispanic/Latino 297; Native Hawaiian or Other Pacific Islander 2,347; Asian 5,464; White 2,737; and Multiracial 2,077.
-Fifty-four percent of the undergraduate students are female.
+In the fall semester of 2016, 18,056 students were studying at UH Mānoa towards bachelor's degrees in 100 different bachelor degree programs, 85 master's degree programs, 58 doctorate programs and first professional degrees.
+Of this total, 13,132 were undergraduates and 4,924 were enrolled in graduate and/or professional degree programs such as architecture, law, and medicine.
+The self-reported racial/ethnic breakdown of the undergraduate students was: Black or African American 228; American Indian or Alaska Native 50; Hispanic/Latino 283; Native Hawaiian or Other Pacific Islander 2,198; Asian 5,288; Caucasian or White 2,593; and Multiracial 2,026.
+Approximately fifty-five percent of the undergraduate students are female.

-As the only publicly funded institution of higher education in the state, the University of Hawai‘i System receives the bulk of its operating budget via an annual appropriation from the Hawai‘i State Legislature.
-For Fiscal Year 2016, total operating expenses for the UH Mānoa campus are estimated at $600,244,228.
-Of this amount, $219,617,318 will be from state general funds and the remaining $380,626,910 will come from tuition and fees, research & training funds, and other special and revolving funds.
+As the only publicly funded institution of higher education in the state, the University of Hawai'i System receives the bulk of its operating budget via an annual appropriation from the Hawai'i State Legislature.
+For Fiscal Year 2016-17, total operating expenses for the UH Mānoa campus are estimated at $645,304,435.
+Of this amount, $232,840,913 is from state general funds and the remaining $412,463,522 comes from a combination of tuition and fees, research & training funds, and other special and revolving funds.

-During Fiscal Year 2015, the University of Hawai‘i System received $425 million in extramural grant and contract awards for research and training, an increase of 8.5% over the previous year.
-Of this amount, $306 million or 72% was award to UH Mānoa.
+During Fiscal Year 2016, the University of Hawai'i System received $391 million in extramural grant and contract awards for research and training.
+Of this amount, $309 million or almost 79% was award to UH Mānoa.
 The largest supporters of research include federal agencies such as the National Institutes of Health (NIH), National Science Foundation (NSF), National Aeronautics and Space Administration (NASA), and U.S. Departments of Defense, Education, Commerce, Energy, Interior and Agriculture.
-In Fiscal Year 2015, the largest recipient of extramural funding was the School of Ocean and Earth Sciences and Technology (SOEST) followed by the John A. Burns School of Medicine, the College of Natural Sciences, and the University of Hawaiʻi Cancer Center.
+In Fiscal Year 2016, the largest recipient of extramural funding was the School of Ocean and Earth Sciences and Technology (SOEST) followed by the John A. Burns School of Medicine, the College of Natural Sciences, the University of Hawaiʻi Cancer Center and the Institute for Astronomy.

-Faculty and staff in the academic colleges, professional schools, and organized research units are assisted by a range of research support services including the Office of Research Services (ORS), the Office of Research Compliance (ORC), the Office of Technology Transfer and Economic Development (OTTED), and the Research Corporation of the University of Hawaiʻi (RCUH).
-Additional guidance to research investigators is provided by the Human Studies Program (HSP), Biosafety Program (BSP), Animal Welfare Program (AWP), and Responsible Conduct of Research Program (RCRP).
+Faculty and staff in the academic colleges, professional schools, and organized research units are assisted by a range of research support services including the Office of Research Services (ORS), the Office of Technology Transfer and Economic Development (OTTED), the Office of Export Controls (OEC), and the Research Corporation of the University of Hawaiʻi (RCUH).
+Additional guidance to research investigators is also provided by the Human Studies Program (HSP), Biological Safety Program (BSP), Animal Welfare Program (AWP), and Responsible Conduct of Research Program (RCRP).

 The Social Science Research Institute (SSRI) serves as the sponsored research division of the UH Mānoa College of Social Sciences.
 As such, all contracts and grants awarded to faculty in the College of Social Sciences are administered by SSRI.
 SSRI also facilitates and supports interdisciplinary, applied research that addresses critical social, environmental, and economic problems primarily in Hawaiʻi and the Asia Pacific region.
 This is done through collaboration with faculty and students throughout the University of Hawaiʻi and with other educational and research institutions, regional and international organizations, the private sector, and federal, state, and county agencies.
 It is supported largely by contracts and grants from public agencies and private organizations.
 SSRI provides practical experience to students at UH Mānoa through involvement in research, planning, and training projects.
 Institute staff provide county, state, and federal agencies and local community groups in Hawaiʻi with training and technical assistance.
 SSRI also works with instructional units to integrate their research efforts into courses offered at UH Mānoa.